International Travel and COVID-19

 Learn about what you should do and how we can help if you are arrested or detained abroad.

-You must always carry valid photo identification, such as the passport you used to enter the country.
-You are required to show photo ID when requested by local authorities.
+You must carry photo identification, such as a passport, as you are required to show photo ID to local authorities upon request.

 Penalties for possession, use or trafficking of illegal drugs are severe.
 Convicted offenders can expect jail sentences and heavy fines.